 Tweet to Alan Jackson. @OfficialJackson

-To support preservation of Atlanta’s historic resources, please consider making a donation to Historic Atlanta, a registered 501(c)(3) nonprofit organization.
+To support the preservation of Atlanta’s historic resources, please consider making a donation to Historic Atlanta, a registered 501(c)(3) nonprofit organization.